 We are sorry, but we do not offer refunds or transfers to future races.

-You may switch races, but please note the Rite Aid Cleveland Marathon will charge a $20 fee to switch your registration into another race (per switch) plus the difference in event fees.
+You may switch races, but please note the Rite Aid Cleveland Marathon will charge a $20 fee to switch your registration into another race (per switch) plus the difference in event fees (if upgrading).

-You are currently able to switch races until April 19, 2013 (when bib labeling begins).
+Online event switching is available until April 1, 2016.
 If an event is still open at the Expo/packet pick-up, switching will be permitted for $20 plus the difference in event fees should you upgrade.

 Once the caps for each event are met, no new registration or race switches will be permitted.

-No. Due to USATF rules and regulations, each participant must register themselves and sign their own waiver.
+No. Due to USATF rules and regulations, each participant must register himself/herself and sign his/her own waiver.
 Any walker or runner who is participating with another participant’s bib number can be disqualified at the discretion of the race director.

 Participants under 18 must have a parent or legal guardian sign their Registration Waiver for all events.
 We do not recommend that participants under 18 run in the full marathon event.

 Every participant will receive a short-sleeved shirt (tech shirt for half and full marathoners) and a Virtual Race Bag.
-Marathoners and half marathoners also receive a finisher's medal.
+All finishers receive a medal.
 Additionally, entry fees are used to ensure that the course is free of cars and safe for all participants.
-Also, there is water and Powerade at every Hydration Station on course, and refreshments at the finish line.
+There is water and Powerade at every Water Station on course and refreshments at the finish line.

-Our host hotel is the Hyatt Regency at the Arcade and is approximately .8 miles from the start and finish.
+Our host hotel is the Hyatt Regency at the Arcade and is within one mile from the start and finish.
 For the Hyatt's contact information and a list of other recommended hotels please visit our Hotel page on our website.

 Yes.
 We have a 10K Elite Program.
 For additional information and how to apply, please contact our Elite Program Director, John Tope at firstname.lastname@example.org.

-The Rite Aid Cleveland Marathon, Half Marathon & 10K will use the B-tag timing system created by ChronoTrack Systems.
+The Rite Aid Cleveland Marathon, Half Marathon, 10K, 8K & 5K will use the B-tag timing system created by ChronoTrack Systems.

 YES.
 Because USA Track & Field (USATF), the governing body for long distance running in the United States, recently revised their safety rule (#144.3b) banning the use of headphones and other music devices at all USATF-sanctioned running events, the Rite Aid Cleveland Marathon may now allow runners in non-championship races to wear headphones on the course.
 All participants wishing to pursue prize money, must still obey USATF rules (#144.3).